 No hard and fast rules can be laid down as to what constitutes special circumstances.
 It is a factual issue which depends on the circumstances of each case.
 In this regard the onus is on the taxpayer to satisfy the Commissioner that there are special circumstances which justify an allowance.

 Paragraph (g)

-The application of section 11(h) in the context of paragraph (g) is discussed in the Draft Interpretation Note on Lease Premiums.
+The application of section 11(h) in the context of paragraph (g) is discussed in the Interpretation Note 109 "Lease Premiums".

 Paragraph (h)